 Thanks for getting all the way down here.
 I appreciate you sticking around.

-I tried to come up with original ideas for visiting Prague and saving money, but I'm sure the list can grow longer.
+I tried to come up with original ideas for a money-saving Prague tourist guide, but I'm sure the list can grow longer.